 The Local Government may choose to manage a Welfare Centre however the Department of Communities has a team available for the purpose.
 It is the responsibility of the Hazard Management Agency, in consultation with the Local Government to request assistance from the Department of Communities.
-In the event Department of Communities assume control of one or more evacuation/welfare centres, the Shire of Gingin will have representation at each of the centres to provide support to the Department, including Centres opened in neighbouring communities.
+In the event Department of Communities assume control of one or more evacuation/welfare centres, the Shire of Gingin will have representation at each of the centres to provide support to the Department, including Centres opened in neighbouring communities that are servicing Shire of Gingin residents.

-EVACUATION / WELFARE
+EVACUATION / WELFARE CENTRES

-CENTRES